Computer-Science-Association/recruits-landing/index.md

 We'll be releasing answers and hints to each stage at different points in time, starting with the orientation session.

 ### [Spoiler Alert]
-## Hints:
-#### Stage 1:
-Q.1 [Hint] Read the Cipher backwards.

-Q.2 [Hint] Count vowels in each word

-Q.3 [Hint] Read it like A dog, B cat...
-Then use the conversion A = 1, B = 2...

-Q.4 [Hint] Try all the combinations.
-Not an intuitive question, try for every letter.

-#### Stage 2:
-Q.1 [Hint] Google how to ping an IP address.

-Q.2 [Hint] A number system is being followed and letters map into digits.

-Q.3 [Hint] A one-to-one mappting of each digit/symbol with each digit.
-Search ASCII if still stuck!

-#### Stage 3:
-Q.1 and Q.2 [Hint] Google how to use Inspect Element.

-#### Stage 4:
-Q.1: [Hint] It's not a white background.
-It's an image, download it, open it, ponder over it!

 ## Answers:
 #### Stage 1:
 Q.1 [Answer] prepare yourself to win